URBREATH/15-minutes-city/README.md

 Grid parameters, such as area extent and hexagon radius, are stored in grid_parameters.csv.

 If virtual_nodes = true, a node is added at each hexagon centroid and connected to the nearest OSM street node, ensuring full network coverage.

+If poi_category_complementary_name and its associated fields (poi_category_complementary_csv, poi_category_complementary_style) are set, an additional output named filename_complementary will be produced, containing the results computed only on the specified complementary categories, without the overall results.
+Complementary categories are excluded from the combined computation with the other categories (OSM + custom) and from the overall indexes computation.

 ## JSON payload